zlaurus/FANM/README.md

-# Coresets for Fast Causal Discovery with Additive Noise Model
+# Coresets for Fast Causal Discovery with the Additive Noise Model